cloudpilot-emu/cloudpilot-emu.github.io/embedded/README.md

 ## Game input mode

-Just like in the usual web app keyboard input is usually converted into keyboard events for PalmOS.
+Just like with the CloudpilotEmu web app, keyboard input is usually converted into keyboard events for PalmOS.
 By pressing shift-ctrl the user can enter "game mode".
 In game mode, various buttons are mapped to the hardware buttons instead:

 * **wasd/qe:** The w/a/s/d buttons control up/cal/down/notes and the q/e buttons
   control contacs/todo.